projectcalico/felix/docs/source/securing-calico.rst

 Other security options
 ----------------------

-Calico uses iptables rules to prevent workloads form spoofing IP addresses However, the kernel also has a stronger reverse path filtering check that drops spoofed packets sooner in the pipeline.
-We recommend turning that on in all producting deployments.
+Calico uses iptables rules to prevent workloads from spoofing IP addresses However, the kernel also has a stronger reverse path filtering check that drops spoofed packets sooner in the pipeline.
+We recommend turning that on in all production deployments.
 The kernel's RPF check is controlled by the global and per-interface rp_filter sysctls.